 Skip to main content

-The Corpus Server is a core component in UR-2.0 designed for processing raw document corpora.
-It supports parsing, extracting, and standardizing textual or visual content from multiple data sources, and provides various chunking strategies to convert raw documents into formats ready for retrieval and generation.
-Main features of the Corpus Server include:
+The Corpus Server is the core component in UltraRAG for processing raw corpus documents.
+It supports parsing, extracting, and standardizing text or image content from various data sources, and provides multiple chunking strategies to convert raw documents into formats that can be directly used for subsequent retrieval and generation.
+The main functions of the Corpus Server include:

-• Document Parsing: Supports multiple file types (.pdf, .txt, .md, .json, .jsonl) for content extraction.
+• Document Parsing: Supports content extraction from multiple file types (such as .pdf, .txt, .md, .docx, etc.).

-• Corpus Construction: Saves parsed content into a standardized .jsonl structure, with each line representing an independent document.
+• Corpus Construction: Saves parsed content as a standardized .jsonl structure, where each line corresponds to an independent document.

-• Image Conversion: Converts PDF pages into image-based corpora, preserving layout and visual structure information.
+• Image Conversion: Supports converting PDF pages into image corpora, preserving layout and visual structure information.

 https://mintcdn.com/ultrarag/T7GffHzZitf6TThi/images/json.svg?fit=max&auto=format&n=T7GffHzZitf6TThi&q=85&s=81a8c440100333f3454ca984a5b0fe5adata/corpus_example.jsonl